 The number of weeder fields expected is determined by what is found in the Optional Data Definition file.
 The order in which they appear here must be the same as the order in which they appear in the Optional Data Definition file.
 The number and order of weed flag fields are also determined by what is found in the Optional Data Definition file.
 The number of optional fields expected, and their order, is also determined by what is found in the Optional Data Definition file.
+The number of up tional Data Definition file.
 Please refer to the section in this chapter which describes that input file for more information.